Evidence Preservation vs. Forensic Analysis

 - Prevent alteration, deletion, or overwrite

-- Read-only, defensible acquisition where appropriate
+- Read-only forensic data acquisition where appropriate

 - Chain-of-custody style handling documentation